 What is Pollination?

-Flowers need to be pollinated before they can produce.
+Pollination plays an important role in a plant’s life cycle.
 Most plants would not be able to produce fruit or set seeds without flower pollination.

-Tips for Attracting Pollinators to Your Garden
+Tips on How to Attract Pollinators to Your Garden

 Grow a variety of plants that will bloom at different times throughout the year.
 This will provide nonstop food for the pollinators.